UPC/ravada/docs/docs/mac_clients.rst

 	remote-viewer 405.vv

-Associate SPICE files with remove viewer
+Associate SPICE files with remote viewer
 ========================================

 We want remote-viewer to automatically start and open the session when we double click the VM entry in Ravada.
 To do that we need to first create a small helper application.